01-edu/public/subjects/manipulate-entries/README.md

 Here is a possible script to test your functions:

+> The value for each item in `groceriesCart` is the number of grams

 ```js
 const groceriesCart = { orange: 500, oil: 20, sugar: 480 }